sumarouno/tensorflow-on-raspberry-pi/README.md

 [_Step-by-step guide_](GUIDE.md)

-If you aren't able to make the wheel file from the previous section work, you may have to build from source.
+If you aren't able to make the wheel file from the previous section work, you may need to build from source.
 Additionally, if you want to use features that have not been included in an official release, such as the [initial distributed runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/core/distributed_runtime), you'll have to build from source.
 Don't worry, as we've figured out most of the quirks of getting it right.
 The guide will be updated as needed to be as correct as possible.

 See the [step-by-step guide here](GUIDE.md). **Warning: it takes a while.**